Consecutive interpreting is often necessary in meetings where people who speak different languages are going to be present.

 If consecutive interpreting is a part of your next meeting, it’s important to take certain factors into account in order to help the meeting run smoothly with minimal interruption.

 Book Extra Time for Interpreting

 An essential fact to keep in mind when scheduling meetings with consecutive interpreting is that extra time will be needed.

 Consecutive interpreting is structured so that after a speaker says a sentence or two, he or she pauses while the interpreter relays the message into another language to those individuals who require interpreting.

-If you’re using consecutive interpreting, you should take this extra time into account when scheduling conference rooms and estimating meeting length: it will at least double the meeting’s length.
+If you’re using consecutive interpreting, you should take this extra time into account when scheduling conference rooms and estimating meeting length: it will at least double the meeting’s run time.

 In addition, speakers should be reminded of the need for pauses to allow for interpreting so that no important information is lost.
-By including appropriate extra time for consecutive interpreting, the meeting can proceed smoothly without time pressure.
+By including appropriate extra time for consecutive interpreting, your meeting can proceed without time pressure.